 About Overnight Camp

-OPEN HOUSE DATES:
+OPEN HOUSE ANNOUNCEMENT:

-The camp is divided into villages grouped by age and gender.
+The camp is divided into villages grouped by age and gender/chosen gender.
 Junior boys and girls have finished grades 2 – 6.
 Senior boys and girls have finished grades 7 – 9.
 Each village has its own village leader, a senior staff member who manages the counselors and ensures the quality of every camper’s experience.
 Each village unit is typically made up of six or seven cabins that work and play together throughout the camp experience.

 All of our simple but modern cabins house 8-10 campers and 2 counselors in bunk beds, and are equipped with electricity and bathroom facilities.
 Campers are placed in cabin groups by senior staff members based on their age, needs and requests.